htjb/maxsmooth/docs/source/chi_dist_example.rst

-This example will show you how to generate a plot of the :math:`{\chi^2}` distribution as a function of the descrete sign combinations on the constrained derivatives.
+This example will show you how to generate a plot of the :math:`{\chi^2}` distribution as a function of the discrete sign combinations on the constrained derivatives.

 First you will need to import your data and fit this using ``maxsmooth`` as